Urban Stream Research Center at Blackwell Forest Preserve

 Freshwater aquatic organisms, including mussels, are the most imperiled and vulnerable species in the United States.
 Limited facilities that are devoted to the study of stream systems and propagation of freshwater mussels exist in the U.S.

 In 2008 the Forest Preserve District’s Board of Commissioners announced plans to build the Urban Stream Research Center at Blackwell Forest Preserve in Warrenville.
-Construction began in May 2010.
-The center is located on the West Branch of the DuPage River, near the preserve’s new 13-acre recreational area and archery complex.
+The center opened in 2012 and is located on the West Branch of the DuPage River, near the preserve’s 13-acre recreational area and archery complex.

-The Urban Stream Research Center — the only one of its kind in Illinois — will serve as the Forest Preserve District’s facility for monitoring DuPage County’s streams and conducting research about water quality and aquatic species.
-At the center, ecologists will reintroduce native freshwater mussels and game and nongame fish species to county streams to augment populations that were once historically abundant in the Des Plaines River watershed.
-It will also serve for partnering with local conservation groups, universities and other institutions on collaborative and applied research work in these same areas.
+The Urban Stream Research Center — the only one of its kind in Illinois — servea as the Forest Preserve District’s facility for monitoring DuPage County’s streams and conducting research about water quality and aquatic species.
+At the center, ecologists reintroduce native freshwater mussels and game and nongame fish species to county streams to augment populations that were once historically abundant in the Des Plaines River watershed.
+It also serves for partnering with local conservation groups, universities and other institutions on collaborative and applied research work in these same areas.
 The center is closed to the public.